-For rules to evaluate, a file must match the following criteria:
+For rules to evaluate on a file, the file must match the following criteria:

 - From the Reveal menu, click Rules.
-Click New Rule.
+Click Create Rule.

 - Enter a name and description for the rule.

 - Select one or more rule sets to contain the rule.
-Click Add Rule Set and select the rule sets you want to associate with the rule.
-Click Save.
+Click Add Rule Sets and select the rule sets you want to associate with the rule.
+Click Assign.